pamnyb0/pamnyb0/README.md

 ✨ Looking to Collaborate On:

 - Frontend and web design projects
-- Opportunities to refine my skills in agile workflows and team development
+- Opportunities involving agile workflows, structured collaboration, and maintainable development
 - Practical, thoughtful web solutions where structure, usability, and visual coherence matter

 📫 How to Reach Me: